Little Witch Nobeta Review – Anime Soulslike

 Little Witch Nobeta Review Story and Setting

-Little Witch Nobeta starts by giving you very little information about the world you inhabit, and you are given a single objective, which is getting to the throne room of the mysterious castle you find yourself in front of.
-And at the beginning of your journey into this mysterious structure, you meet a black cat who serves as your guide throughout the castle.
+Little Witch Nobeta starts by giving you very little information about the world you inhabit, and you are given a single objective: getting to the throne room of the mysterious castle you find yourself in front of.
+At the beginning of your journey into this mysterious structure, you meet a black cat who serves as your guide throughout the castle.

 The story is really mysterious at the start, but it does start to unravel as you progress.
-There are collectibles scattered throughout the castle which can help fill some gaps in the story, like in many other SoulsBorne titles.
-And as is the way with most of these experiences, the narrative is not upfront and primarily serves as a vessel to carry you from one plot point to another.
+Collectibles are scattered throughout the castle, which can help fill some gaps in the story, like in many other SoulsBorne titles.
+As is the way with most of these experiences, the narrative is not upfront and primarily serves as a vessel to carry you from one plot point to another.

-The real depth comes from going out of your way to dig into the item descriptions, and learning more about the world.
-The problem however is that Little Witch Nobeta’s lore is just not all that interesting, and borrowing the formula from one of the best-realized worlds of all time, Dark Souls in this instance, does not automatically make the writing good.
+The real depth comes from going out of your way to dig into the item descriptions and learning more about the world.
+The problem, however, is that Little Witch Nobeta’s lore is not all that interesting, and borrowing the formula from one of the best-realized worlds of all time, Dark Souls, in this instance, does not automatically make the writing good.

-But as far as the setting alone is concerned, the castle has a really good atmosphere.
-It is riddled with traps and enemies at every nook and corner keeping you on your edge at all times.
-It has a mysterious vibe to it which urges the player to explore it while simultaneously being alert to not be caught by surprise.
-Puzzles are also present at a number of key locations which are required to be completed to progress through the story.
+As far as the setting alone is concerned, the castle has a really good atmosphere.
+It is riddled with traps and enemies at every nook and corner, keeping you on edge.
+It has a mysterious vibe that urges the player to explore it while simultaneously being alert not to be surprised.
+Puzzles are also present at several key locations, which must be completed to progress through the story.

 Gameplay